jw120/fcc-recipe-box/README.md

 * Add ingredients
    + DONE Render ingredients list
    + DONE out logic for edit Button
-   + Comment code for modal
+   + DONE Comment code for modal
    + Add validation to entry? name must be at non-empty and different from other recipes
-   + Editting the name should change the recipe name - unless overwriting an existing one
+   + DONE Editting the name should change the recipe name - unless overwriting an existing one
    + DONE Add delete recipe Button
    + Add delete recipe confirmation modal?
+   + Should hitting return trigger submit in modal?
 * Use bootstrap accordian?
 * Add localStorage